 IV reacts to news instantly.
 When OPEC announces a production cut or a crop report surprises the market, IV jumps within minutes.
 Historical volatility, calculated from past price data, can lag by days or weeks before reflecting that shift.

-For leveraged CFD traders, an OVX spike is an early warning signal, not a confirmation.
-When OVX rises sharply, reduce position size or tighten stop-loss levels before your historical volatility metrics catch up.
-Acting on IV gives you a window to manage risk before the move lands in the data.
-Before sizing into energy trades during high-IV periods, check VantoTrade's economic calendar for scheduled releases that could be driving the spike.
+For leveraged CFD traders, an OVX spike is commonly described as an early warning signal rather than a confirmation.
+When OVX rises sharply, one widely cited response is to reduce position size or tighten stop-loss levels before historical volatility metrics catch up.
+Acting on IV provides a window to manage risk before the move lands in the data.
+The VantoTrade economic calendar lists scheduled releases that may be driving an IV spike.

 Volatility by Commodity Type